 - Descriptive statistics and graphical summaries

 - Introduction to probability

 - Teaching Arrangements

-- Lecture once a week, 2.5 hours, plus computer laboratory work, 2 hours
+Lectures twice a week, one 1.5 hours, one 50 minutes, plus computer laboratory work, 2 hours

 - Kirkwood, BR & Sterne, AC (2003) Essential Medical Statistics